plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 Hello, world!
 ```

 `Hyper` has a good [getting started guide](https://hyper.rs/guides/server/hello-world/).
-In short, there is a new depency in `Cargo.toml`.
+In short, there is a new dependency in `Cargo.toml`.

 ```toml
 # In Cargo.toml